jotafeldmann/dra-dual-reference-array/README.md

 # Tokenizer
-Process a array, binding a property value as a property, making the array value available through the index AND the identifier.
+Makes a array's value available through a property´s unique value, keeping the index untouched.
 This is just a case, not a API neither a framework.

 ## What it must do
-Take a collection (a array with objects); a common property of the collection, with a unique string value; and returning a new array, with the collection available by it index (the default way) AND it string value, like a property.
+Take a collection (a array with objects); a common property of the collection, with a unique string value; and return a new array, with the collection available by it index (the default way) AND it string value, like a property.

 It uses the following JavaScript's capabilities: